-Map 1-2, Areas of Growth and Change, highlights the relative degree of change guided by the 2040 LUP.
+The Areas of Growth and Change Map highlights the relative degree of changes guided by the 2040 LUP.
 In most locations, the changes on this map reflect existing zoning, development trends, and adopted plans.
-It depicts the growth that is anticipated to occur through the year 2040, as follows:
+It depicts the growth that is anticipated to occur through 2040, as follows: